ionic-team/capacitor/site/docs-md/ios/updating.md

 # Updating Your Capacitor iOS Project

-Occasionally, you'll need to make Capacitor updates to your iOS app, including updating the version of Capacitor used in your app, or using new ways of interfacing with Capacitor inside of your iOS codebase (for example, with new iOS API changes).
+<p class="intro">Occasionally, you'll need to make Capacitor updates to your iOS app, including updating the version of Capacitor used in your app, or using new ways of interfacing with Capacitor inside of your iOS codebase (for example, with new iOS API changes).</p>

 ## Updating Capacitor Library